 How do you do quality assurance of the education provision in a Multi-Academy Trust (MAT)?

-Quality assurance of education provision in a Multi-Academy Trust (MAT) is an important part of the MAT’s operating structure.
-Quality assurance is the process of verifying that the education being provided by each of the academies within a MAT meet the standards set by the Trust.
+Quality Assurance (QA) of education provision in a Multi-Academy Trust (MAT) is an important part of the MAT’s operating structure.
+QA is the process of verifying that the education being provided by each of the academies meets the standards set by the Trust.
 The MAT should have both a policy and a process in place to ensure quality assurance of the education it provides.

-The evidence gathered in the process needs to be stored in a way that allows good practice to be identified within individual academies but also across the schools in a MAT.
+The evidence gathered from QA monitoring activity needs to be stored in a way that allows good practice to be identified within individual academies but also across the schools in a MAT.
 Similarly development areas need to aggregated to identify training needs for groups of staff as well as individuals.
 There are a range of online systems like Lessons Learned that allow the information from assurance processes to be captured and analysed, and importantly to be reviewed at individual, school and MAT level.

 In summary, the quality assurance of the education provision within a MAT should include a clear policy setting out expectations and a process for monitoring and responding to any issues.